GrahamHannington/bigas/README.md

 Start in paused mode.
 The text will appear dimmed.

-Only relevant for multipage text with automated page flipping (`interval` greater than 0).
+Only relevant for multipage text with automatic page flipping (`interval` greater than 0).

-To start automated page flipping, tap the text or press the space bar.
+To start automatic page flipping, tap the text or press the space bar.

 Allowed values: `true` or `false`